MHickey2/EssenChelle-Oils/README.md

 ### 3. EssenChelle Products Page     <a name="essenchelleproductpage"></a>

 <br>
 This Page shows products in the category of Essential, Massage and Burners.
-You can select to see products within just one category by choosing the option in the dropdown menu or by selecting the relevant button at the top of the page.
+You can select to see products within just one category by choosing the option in the dropdown menu or by selecting the relevant link at the top of the page.
 You can view the number of products and there is a facility for sorting at the top of the page.
-The options include price, rating, name and category.
+The options for sorting includes price, rating, name and category.

 <br>